Common Myths About Private Health Insurance in Germany Debunked

-MYTH #3: Once you have private health insurance you can never go back to the public scheme
+MYTH #1: Once you have private health insurance you can never go back to the public scheme

 For example, you cannot change to the public health system if you’re self-employed and choose to stay self-employed.
 If you decide to cease self-employment status however, and you earn less than the compulsory insurance threshold as an employee, it is mandatory for you to join the public scheme.
 Similarly, receiving unemployment compensation (Arbeitslosengeld I) from the German Agency of Labour makes you a mandatory member of the public health scheme.
-So if you are an employed person enjoying private medical insurance, but then your job is terminated or you are made redundant from your role, receiving unemployment compensation – even if it is only for a few days – changes your status and you will be madatorily insured in the statutory scheme if you want or not.
+So if you are an employed person enjoying private medical insurance, but then your job is terminated or you are made redundant from your role, receiving unemployment compensation – even if it is only for a few days – changes your status and you will be madatorily insured in the statutory scheme whether that's your preference or not.
 The above exemptions do not apply to those 55 or older, however.
 It’s near impossible for you to move from a private health insurance plan to the public system once you’ve hit this age.

-MYTH #4: Being privately insured means more paperwork
+MYTH #6: Being privately insured means more paperwork

 No, it does not.
 Many believe that having private medical insurance in Germany means that making a claim is a painful and lengthy process.
 This is simply not the case with most private health insurance providers being on their way to being completely digitised these days.
 To make a claim for medical treatments, prescriptions or consultations, often all you need to do is upload your invoice or receipt via your insurer’s mobile app.
 Most doctors provide you with an invoice at your visit with 30-day payment terms.
 You are usually swiftly refunded your money via your bank account once you’ve uploaded a photo of your documents to the designated app.

-MYTH #5: German private health insurance contributions increase much more than in the public scheme
+MYTH #7: German private health insurance contributions increase much more than in the public scheme

 Not true.
 Again, this is completely unfounded and is totally dependent on your unique situation.
 When it comes to your health insurance, always look at the details!
 Premiums for health insurance are likely to increase on average between 3-5% each year.
 However, this is true for both the private and public health scheme, particularly if you’re a high earner.